StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/mappings.md

 1) Click on your component in the StackState Topology Perspective
 2) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.
 3) The row with the key `identifiers` will contain the value you defined, as seen below in the image.
 4) ***NB.
-It is recommended to go and read the [merging with existing StackState components](/configure/opentelemetry/manual-instrumentation/merging.md) page to know how this value can be leverage to create relations***
+It is recommended to go and read the [merging with pre-existing components](/configure/opentelemetry/manual-instrumentation/merging.md) page to know how this value can be leverage to create relations***

 ![Topology Perspective - service.identifier](../../../.gitbook/assets/otel_traces_service_identifier.png)
 {% endtab %}